Bloodstain pattern analysis: David Camm

-In the criminal case against David Camm, who was tried three times for the murder of his family largely on the basis of blood spatter evidence, both prosecution and the defense used expert bloodstain pattern analysts to interpret the source of the approximately 8 drops of blood on his shirt.
+In the criminal case against David Camm, who was tried three times in Indiana for the murder of his family largely on the basis of blood spatter evidence, both prosecution and the defense used expert bloodstain pattern analysts to interpret the source of the approximately 8 drops of blood on his shirt.
 The prosecution's experts included Tom Bevel and Rod Englert, who testified that the stains were high-velocity impact spatter.
-Paul Kish, Barton Epstein, Paulette Sutton, Barrie Goetz, and Stuart H. James testified for the defense that the stains were transferred from his shirt brushing against his daughter's hair.
+Five witnesses testified for the defense that the stains were transferred from his shirt brushing against his daughter's hair.
 Dr. Robert Shaler, Founding Director of the Penn State Forensic Science Program, decried blood spatter analysis as unreliable in the Camm case.
 "The problem, in this case, is the number of stains [ is ] minimal," he said.
 "I think you're really on the edge of reliability."
 All of the blood spatter analysts involved in the case are "experts" in the traditional sense.
 Quoting Shaler, "We have two opinions in this case.
 That, in essence, is a 50 percent error rate. " This would be an unacceptable level of reliability in a court case given that the perception of guilt beyond a reasonable doubt is what is required.

 Further complicating matters was the testimony of Rob Stites, who testified for the prosecution as an expert blood spatter analyst.
 It was later uncovered that he had no training and his credentials were fabrications by the prosecutor.
 His testimony that the blood on Camm's shirt was high-velocity impact spatter aided in the conviction of David Camm.
 Dr. Shaler pointed out that one limitation of blood spatter analysis testimony is that "you do not have the supporting underlying science" to back up your conclusions.
 When Stites testified, the jury had no way of knowing that he was not the expert that he purported to be.
 Even among the expert witnesses, it is unknown which set of experts interpreted the stains accurately as there is no objective way of determining which bloodstain pattern analyst has applied the science correctly.

 Travis Stay

 Other times, bloodstain patterns from different causes can mimic each other.
-In the 2008 trial of Travis Stay for the murder of Joel Lovelien, prosecution witness Terry Laber testified that the blood spatter on Stay's clothing came from blows to Lovelien during a fist fight.
+In the 2008 North Dakota trial of Travis Stay for the murder of Joel Lovelien, prosecution witness Terry Laber testified that the blood spatter on Stay's clothing came from blows to Lovelien during a fist fight.
 After a review of the evidence by Paul Kish, another bloodstain pattern analyst, Laber reviewed the report submitted by Kish and revised his findings to include the possibility that the blood came from expiration by Lovelien.